alexmk92/dotfiles/README.md

 # If using SFTP add the appropriate
 # vim-arsync file to the root (this is global git ignored)
+# Ensure the ignore_dotfiles is supplied to prevent
+# .vim-arsync being uploaded to the remote
+# l
 #  remote_host     example.com
 #  remote_user    john
 #  remote_passwd  secret